 As the main focus of this post is to compare these as plugins for WordPress, then theme selection really doesn’t come into it for Ecwid it works with any WordPress theme and has great integration with the new Gutenberg editor as the Ecwid widgets can be installed as blocks.

 This integration with Gutenberg means that it is very easy to build a custom homepage for your website or shop section using different widgets.
-There are a selection of ones specific for the Ecwid plugin but you can use any widgets that you have available.
+There is a selection of ones specific to the Ecwid plugin but you can use any widgets that you have available.

-You can also options to change the layout of category, product list and individual product pages, so you can make it look and feel how you want.
-You can also customise the colour of the buttons, text, price and links.
+You can also have options to change the layout of the category, product list and individual product pages, so you can make it look and feel how you want.
+You can also customize the color of the buttons, text, price and links.

-The amount of customisation you can do in WooCommerce very much comes down to the theme that you are using, some themes allow a lot of customisation where as others are quite limited.
+The amount of customization you can do in WooCommerce very much comes down to the theme that you are using, some themes allow a lot of customization whereas others are quite limited.

-One good development with the Gutenberg editor is that you can now add WooCommerce widgets to other pages within your site.
-So if you want to build a custom homepage or add WooCommerce elements to blog posts or other pages, you now can do.
+One good development with the Gutenberg editor is that you can now add WooCommerce widgets to other pages within your site, meaning that you can add WooCommerce blocks to a custom homepage and also your blog posts if you want.